kyla100/AboutMe-1/README.md

   * [DECODE](https://www.decode.build/) is a non-profit organization with a mission to democratize knowledge and opportunities around the future of work in tech and entrepreneurship, and bridge academia with industry.
   * With roots from being the largest tech and innovation conference co-hosted with UC Berkeley and Stanford students and alumni, DECODE aims to provide a platform where students and working professionals can better adapt to the future of work enabled by exponential technologies.
   * Directing the program team for the 2022 Decode Conference & cooperate the program with the teams of partnerships/sponsorships, community and operations
-  * As a University of Pennsylvania student and one of DECODE's first direct connections towards the east coast, I provide a bonus role of unifying the east and west coast of startups, companies, and academia.
+  * As a University of Pennsylvania student and one of DECODE's first direct connections towards the east coast, I serve a bonus role of unifying the east and west coast of startups, companies, and academia.
   * Conference will be held on November 5 (@ UC Berkeley) and November 6 (@ Stanford)
 ### Co-Founder & Full Stack Developer, Valorant Web Service https://LineupsValorant.com/, July 2021 - Present
   * [6k Upvotes Reddit](https://www.reddit.com/r/VALORANT/comments/ug55x6/to_help_find_lineups_i_made_lineupsvalorant_a/?utm_source=share&utm_medium=web2x&context=3)